 Cycling holidays in France

-France's most watery river, the Rhône, begins in Switzerland and winds its way almost 800 kilometres to the Mediterranean.
-On a cycling holiday along the Rhône, you'll pedal past might mountain peaks and sunny vineyards.
-Look forward especially to your destination in Lyon - food capital of the world!
-In the Bouchons Lyonnais, try Lyon's traditional cuisine and treat yourself to a glass of red wine from Beaujolais.
+France's most water-rich river, the Rhône, starts in Switzerland and makes its way almost 800 kilometers to the Mediterranean.
+On a cycle tour along the Rhône, you will cycle past mighty mountain peaks and sun-drenched vineyards.
+Look forward to your stage destination Lyon, the city of gastronomy.
+Sample Lyon's traditional cuisine in the Bouchons Lyonnais and treat yourself to a glass of red wine from the Beaujolais region.

-In contrast the south of France awaits with violet fields of lavender, white horses and sleepy little villages.
-And the sea!
-No matter whether it's the Canal du Midi, the Provence or the Camargue, a cycling holiday in the South of France is pure relaxation.
-Get to know this country and its people at your own pace.
-Cycle along the Canal du Midi from Sète to Toulouse.
-Admire the canal's many locks and bridges.
-Don't miss the unusual cultural heritage of the pink town of Toulouse.
-Forget about time in the Provence when you wander through the old town of Avignon or the Camargue, where it's not unusual to find flamingos or black bulls in the streets!
+France's south, on the other hand, awaits with purple lavender fields, white horses and sleepy villages.
+Whether along the Canal du Midi, in Provence or the Camargue, a cycle tour in the south of France is pure relaxation!
+Get to know the country and its people at your own pace.
+Cycle from Sète along the Canal du Midi to Toulouse.
+Marvel at the numerous locks and bridges along the canal.
+Don't miss out on the exceptional cultural heritage of the rosa red city of Toulouse.
+In Provence, forget about time as you stroll through the old town of Avignon or in the Camargue, where it is not unusual to come across flamingos or black bulls.

 Au revoir and à bientôt in France!Show more Show less